 Systems and services directly associated with domains and sub-domains listed above are in scope.
 Likewise, subdomains of each listing, unless explicitly excluded, are always in scope.
 Additionally, any website published with a link to this policy shall be considered in scope.
-Vulnerabilities found in non-federal systems from our vendors fall outside of this policy’s scope and should be reported directly to the vendor according to their disclosure policy (if any).
-If you aren’t sure whether a system or endpoint is in scope or not, contact email@example.com before starting your research or at the security contact for the system’s domain name listed in the .gov WHOIS.
+Vulnerabilities found in non-federal systems from our vendors fall outside of this policy's scope and should be reported directly to the vendor according to their disclosure policy (if any).
+If you aren't sure whether a system or endpoint is in scope or not, contact firstname.lastname@example.org before starting your research or at the security contact for the system's domain name listed in the .gov WHOIS.

 Though we develop and maintain other internet-accessible systems or services, we ask that active research and testing only be conducted on the systems and services covered by the scope of this document.
-If there is a particular system not in scope that you think merits testing, please contact us to discuss it first.
+If there is a system not in scope that you think merits testing, please contact us to discuss it first.
 We will increase the scope of this policy over time.